 Slash Pine Tree Facts

 Slash pine tree is suitable for growing in USDA plant hardiness zones 8 through 10.
-It grows at a relatively fast rate, attaining about 14 to 24 inches of growth per year.
-This is a good-sized tree that reaches heights of 75 to 100 feet at maturity.
+It grows at a relatively fast rate, attaining about 14 to 24 inches (35.5 to 61 cm.) of growth per year.
+This is a good-sized tree that reaches heights of 75 to 100 feet (23 to 30.5 m.) at maturity.

 Slash pine is an attractive tree with a pyramidal, somewhat oval shape.
-The shiny, deep green needles, which are arranged in bunches that look a little like brooms, can reach lengths of up to 11 inches.
+The shiny, deep green needles, which are arranged in bunches that look a little like brooms, can reach lengths of up to 11 inches (28 cm.).
 The seeds, hidden in glossy brown cones, provide sustenance for a variety of wildlife, including wild turkeys and squirrels.

 Planting Slash Pine Trees

 Slash pine trees are generally planted in spring when seedlings are easily found at greenhouses and nurseries.
 Growing a slash pine tree isn’t difficult, as the tree tolerates a variety of soils, including loam, acidic soil, sandy soil, and clay-based soil.